 IBS and weight loss

-IBS and weight loss is very much dependent on each individual and their flares at a particular time.
+IBS known as Irritable Bowel Syndrome, and weight loss is very much dependent on each individual.
+It can flare at various times and recede again. .
 IBS, as it is more commonly known, is best diagnosed by your doctor to rule out other potential conditions that can mimic the symptoms.
 This is a digestive disorder and not to be confused with Inflammatory Bowel Disease, although there may well be some symptoms that overlap.
 Typically, weight loss is not associated with IBS, but a change in diet because of the symptoms or foods a person can tolerate, may result in weight changes.

 Book Your Consultation today.
 Karen is a Registered General Nurse.
 As an online member, clients have a monthly consultation included in your membership.